-Easy, quick and and comfortable, the latest Fiat 500 ticks a lot of boxes.
-It’s more adept at motorway driving than you might imagine, too
+Easy to drive, quick and and comfortable, the latest Fiat 500 ticks a lot of boxes.
+It’s more adept at motorway cruising than you might imagine, too

 |0-62mph||Top speed||Driven wheels||Power|

 What's the electric Fiat 500 like to drive?
 Well, the news is good; while the old petrol car was always playful, it was flawed in so many ways – not least its high-set driving position.

 But that has all changed with this latest version.
 The driver’s seat is now lower, meaning it’s much easier to get comfortable, while the way the car drives is far more rewarding than before.
 Electric power really suits the 500, in fact; it feels nippy and agile – even in Normal mode – with more than enough performance for day-to-day driving.

 If you’re less fussed about outright speed and prefer to eke out every last mile of electric range, other drive modes limit the amount of power on tap.
 Much like the MINI Electric's Green+ mode, the Fiat’s Sherpa setting turns off the air-conditioning for maximum range.

 This car is definitely at its best around town, where the light steering makes it super-easy to drive.
 It’s perhaps not as well suited to faster, flowing roads, but it never feels out of its depth – not even at speed on the motorway.

 Fiat 500 electric 0-62mph, top speed and acceleration